-Value for Money: With 1600 bottles of this peated Bunnahabhain made available the price looks closer to being reasonable at least, though it remains some distance from affordable.
-It is an absolutely delicious dram though and I suspect most who stumped up the cash will be rather pleased with themselves when they crack it open.
+Thoughts: With 1600 bottles of this peated Bunnahabhain made available the price looks closer to being reasonable at least, though it remains some distance from affordable.
+It is an absolutely delicious dram and I suspect most who stumped up the cash will be rather pleased with themselves when they crack it open.

 Bunnahabhain’s “Mòine” series has been nothing short of exceptional and this latest addition easily maintains the standard.
 It doesn’t come cheap but it will make you feel like it was worth it.
 The sort of whisky that demands your attention.
 Switch off the TV, put down your book, stop whatever you are doing and just, sip… My God, that’s good.
 The only disappointment is a finish that doesn’t quite last long enough, because trust me, you’ll want this one to stick around a while.